-In a normal year, the consistent cloudiness and rain of Vancouver can get me feeling pretty gloomy.
-Add in all the stress associated with COVID-19, and I’m concerned my gloomy feelings will proliferate more than usual.
-Though I’m optimistic about life getting back to normal in the (hopefully) not-so-distant future, I know there will still be a lot of uncertainty for the next several months.
+The consistent cloudiness and rain of Vancouver can get me feeling pretty gloomy.
+Add in the stress associated with COVID-19, and I’m concerned my gloomy feelings will proliferate more than usual.
+Though I’m optimistic about life getting back to normal in the (hopefully) not-so-distant future, I know there will still be a lot of uncertainty for the time being.

 If you’re anything like me, this uncertainty, coupled with fewer opportunities to get out and do the things you love, could make it difficult to stay motivated and feel physically and mentally healthy.

 In times like these, what helps me the most is often getting back to the basics—things I’ve consistently done that lift my mood and allow me to stay healthy.

 It can feel challenging to focus on ourselves when there’s so much going on in the world, but if we’re not taking good care of ourselves, we’re less capable of supporting others.

 So, to help you stay well this season, try out these tips:

 1. Get active, eat healthily, and sleep well—no, really